desihub/desiutil/doc/desiInstall.rst

 Load Module
 -----------

-desiInstall will load the module file just created to set up any environment variables needed by the install.
+:command:`desiInstall` will load the module file just created to set up any environment variables needed by the install.
 At this point it is also safe to assume that the environment variables :envvar:`WORKING_DIR` and :envvar:`INSTALL_DIR` exist.
 It will also set :envvar:`PRODUCT_VERSION`, where ``PRODUCT`` will be replaced